loicguilmard/ELECTRE_Tri/README.md

 ELECTRE Tri is a Multiple-Criteria Decision Making (MCDM) method for sorting alternatives into predefined categories.
 This repository contains a Python implementation of ELECTRE Tri, along with explanatory materials and example data.

-## Repository Contents
+## Repository contents

-- `ELECTRE_Tri.py`: Python module containing the core functions for implementing the ELECTRE Tri method.
-- `ELECTRE_Tri_explained.ipynb`: Jupyter notebook providing a computational explanation of the ELECTRE Tri method.
-- `ELECTRE_Tri_yours.ipynb`: Jupyter notebook for your ELECTRE Tri MCDM.
-Requires that you upload a `.csv` file describing the problem.
-- `data/`: Folder containing example datasets from literature for use with the Jupyter notebook.

-## ELECTRE_Tri.py

-This module contains the main functions for implementing ELECTRE Tri.
-Each function is documented with docstrings, providing detailed information on usage, parameters, and return values.

-## ELECTRE_Tri.ipynb

-This Jupyter notebook serves as an interactive guide to understanding and applying the ELECTRE Tri method.
-It includes:
+Python module, explanations and examples for:

+- `ELECTRE_Tri/`: Mulitple-Criteria Decision-Making.
-- Theoretical background of ELECTRE Tri
+- `Simos_revised/`: for Simos' method for determining weights of criteria in ELECTRE type methods.
-- Step-by-step implementation using the functions from `ELECTRE_Tri.py`
-- Practical examples using the provided datasets

-## Data

-The `data/` folder contains datasets sourced from literature.
-These datasets can be used with the Jupyter notebook to replicate published results and verify the implementation's accuracy.

 ## Usage

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cghiaus/ELECTRE_Tri/HEAD)

-1. Launch mybinder.
+1. Launch binder.
-2. Upload your data file (which describes the ELECTRE Tri problem) in `data` folder.
+2. Upload your data file (which describes the ELECTRE Tri or weighing problem) in `data/` folder.
-3. See the results.
+3. Run the notebook to get the results.